givingjar/filing-cabinet/files/blogging-guide.md

-# Giving Jar Blogging Strategy
+# Giving Jar Blogging Guide

 In addition to sharing news about nonprofits, Giving Jar creates regular original content and progress reports on the Giving Jar Blog.
 This content is an early and consistent way to provide direct value to anyone interested in learning about nonprofits and the Giving Jar platform.
 It is also helps promote nonprofits and charitable giving.